 Taking these views, the acceptance of surrogacy in society is increasing day by day.
-Many infertile couples, single parents and gay couples also bring their happiness by opting surrogacy.
+Many infertile couples, single parents, and gay couples also bring their happiness by opting for surrogacy.
 According to critics, surrogacy is a complicated issue of society that expresses many ethical issues related to gender, payment, inequality, and exploitation.

-Surrogacy involves physical and emotional effort for gestating and birthing of a child for other infertile couples.
+Surrogacy involves physical and emotional effort for gestating and birthing a child for other infertile couples.
 In the social aspect, surrogacy is considered a selfless service.
 It is distinct from other services like working as a teacher or working in a factory or organization.
 This raises a question – what is the difference between surrogacy and other kinds of professional services?
 If there is no difference, then why surrogate should not be remunerated?

 Some experts believe surrogacy service is not a payable job.
 It differs from other works, as surrogates are thoroughly involved during pregnancy.
-She has to be committed for 24 hours a day, seven days a week, for nine months.
+She has to be committed 24 hours a day, seven days a week, for nine months.
 These features of surrogacy make it a unique service, which cannot be compared with other works.

 Inequality and Exploitation

-Some indented parents get legal rights of the child before or immediately after the birth of the child, where some get after six months of child age due to the different legislation of different countries.
+Some indented parents get legal rights of the child before or immediately after the birth of the child, whereas some get after six months of child age due to the different legislation of different countries.
 These differences often cause unpredictable difficulties for both surrogate and intended parents.
 The chances of vulnerability increase due to the unavailability of uniform global surrogacy regulation and the pursuance of country-specific ethical differences.

-Ravi Sharma is the director at ARTbaby Global (ARThealthcare).
-And a successful pharmacist and a marketer.
-He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
+Ravi Sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
+He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
+He loves to write about IVF, Surrogacy, and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).